How To Crochet A Zigzag Bag

 Phew, I find that writing about sewing is much harder than writing about crochet!
 And I haven’t even mentioned how to add the clasps to the bag yet!

-Attaching Magnetic Clasps onto a Bag
+Attaching Magnetic Clasps To a Bag

 This is where I get the ruler out.
 The clasps need to meet in the middle and fit nicely into each other without making everything else wonky.

 What you need to do is find the very centre of the inner pocket and mark it on the wrong side (do this on both sides).
-I think it looks good to do this an inch (2.5 cm) from the top as you don’t want the clasps at the very top of the bag.
+I think it looks good to do this an inch (2.5 cm) from the top, as you don’t want the clasps at the very top of the bag.
 Clasps come with little metal washers, so let’s use these to help mark where to place everything.
 Pop them in the centre and an inch down (essentially, where you marked the wrong side).
 Does that look alright?
 With a pen, draw little lines within the two vertical spaces of the washer.

 By the way, inside the hem I also tucked in a couple of small, additional pieces of interfacing.
-It give the clasps something to really grab hold of and keep them firmly in place.
+It gives the clasps something to really grab hold of and keep them firmly in place.

 Now, double check that you’re happy with where you placed the markings because you need to make little slices into the fabric of the inner lining.
 I used a sharp seam ripper.
 This is a measure twice, cut once type of scenario, OK?!
 The little slices are where you marked the lines.
 Poke the legs of the clasps through and bend to close.
 Please poke them through from the right side so they are on the correct side.